eburst/dblab/_pages/home.md

 Welcome to the Data Systems Lab (Big Data Lab) at the POSTECH.
 Our data systems lab focuses on **STAR** (namely, **Systems, Theory, and ARtificial intelligence**) supported by major grants such as Star Lab.
 We have been endeavoring to solve challenging and real problems in computer/data science.

 1) Our team is developing data systems that can automatically adapt to a specific workload and data distribution, delivering exceptional performance without requiring manual tuning from an administrator.<br>
 2) Our research interest is in data AI, specifically exploring schema discovery techniques and (large) language models for tabular and text data.
-Our goal is to develop advanced systems for data analysis and processing, providing valuable insights to businesses and organizations.<br>
+In the short term, we develop advanced systems for data analysis and processing, providing valuable insights to businesses and organizations.
+In the long term, our goal is to develop a cost-efficient, <em>data-centric system with artificial general intelligence}</em>.<br>
 3) We are also building an intelligent system to interact with humans through a natural language interface to the database.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >